drmikeuk/campus92/catalogue/plan1.md

 {:.table .table-sm .notFullWidth}
 </div>

-#### Additional course choice
+#### Additional module choice -- rename (was course)
+{:.new}

-Additional course choice should be minimum of 0 and a maximum of 40 credits from this group.
+Additional module choice should be minimum of 0 and a maximum of 40 credits from this group.
 Students must take, in addition to the core courses, at least 70 credits of other law courses in total over the second and final years in order to complete the 280 credits of law courses which are required under the University of Nottingham Qualifications Framework.

 Up to 40 credits may be taken outside the School during the final year.
 Credits taken outside the school during final year must be at Level 2 or above.